EXCLUSIVE-Inside the hangar at the centre of the $1 bln Airbus-Qatar jet dispute

 Sporadic surface flaws on the A350s viewed by Reuters included an elongated stretch of blistered and cracked or missing paint along the roof or crown of the jets.

-In some areas, the protective lightning mesh that sits between the hull and the paint appeared exposed and corroded.
+In some areas including on the curved wingtips, the protective lightning mesh that sits between the hull and the paint appeared exposed and corroded.

-In other parts it appeared to be missing, leaving areas of the composite hull of the aircraft exposed to the environments.
+In other parts it appeared to be missing, leaving areas of the composite hull exposed.

 The paint on the tail of one of the A350s emblazoned with Qatar Airways' maroon Arabian Oryx emblem was pockmarked by cracked and missing paint that exposed the layer beneath.